k0ruy/k0ruy/README.md

 how are you?

 --------------
-🎓 Currently pursuing Master's degree in Data Science, while concurrently working as Research Assistant at IDSIA (USI-SUPSI)
+🎓 Pursuing Master's degree in Data Science, while concurrently working as Research Assistant at IDSIA (USI-SUPSI)